microsoft/rust-symcrypt/rust-symcrypt/BUILD.md

 ## Installation
 To use the SymCrypt crate, you must have a local version of [SymCrypt](https://github.com/microsoft/SymCrypt) downloaded.

+For ease of use, the recommended usage is to obtain these binaries from the official SymCrypt [Repo](https://github.com/microsoft/SymCrypt/releases/tag/v103.4.2).

-Please follow the [Build Instructions](https://github.com/microsoft/SymCrypt/blob/main/BUILD.md) that is provided by SymCrypt to install SymCrypt for your target architecture.
+If you wish to build your own version please follow the [Build Instructions](https://github.com/microsoft/SymCrypt/blob/main/BUILD.md) that is provided by SymCrypt to install SymCrypt for your target architecture.

 Once SymCrypt is installed and built locally on your machine, we must configure your machine so that the SymCrypt crate's build script can easily find `symcrypt.dll` and `symcrypt.lib` which are needed on Windows, or the `libsymcrypt.so*` files which are needed for Linux.